A place to hang your top hat.

 The South Forest Area Council offers leadership experience for first-year students.
 Through advocacy, programming and strategic initiatives, the council works to improve the residential experience.
 The executive board members act as liaisons between students living on South Campus and the Office of Residence Life and Housing.
 For more information or to get involved with Area Council, contact your Community Director or Graduate Hall Director.

 Wake Forest University views living on campus as integral to a liberal arts education and the Wake Forest experience.
 As such, the University has a six-semester (three-year) residency requirement.
-In support of students with disabilities, the Office of Residence Life and Housing has a wide variety of housing and dining options on campus which can accommodate the vast majority of disability needs.
+In support of students with disabilities, the Office of Residence Life and Housing has a wide variety of housing and dining options on campus that can accommodate the vast majority of disability needs.
 Students who would like to request a disability-related accommodation should visit go.wfu.edu/f101accommodations.